University of Waterloo Profile

-Waterloo Aboriginal Education Centre (WAEC), located at St Paul’s University College, services the University of Waterloo campus.
-It strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you will find at Waterloo and the WAEC.
+The Waterloo Indigenous Education Centre (WISC), located at St. Paul’s University College, services the University of Waterloo campus.
+It strives to be a home away from home for Indigenous learners.
+You can talk with WISC staff, meet other students and join in activities and cultural events.
+The following are just some of the services you will find at Waterloo and the WISC.

-Craft Corner, held weekly, is a space for students and community members to come out and learn how to make Aboriginal crafts such as bead work, jewellery making, dream catchers, etc.
+Craft Corner, held weekly, is a space for students and community members to come out and learn how to make Indigenous crafts such as bead work, jewellery making, dream catchers, etc.

 Every year in the fall, the centre hosts a traditional Pow Wow.
-It celebrates drumming, dancing, and other elements of traditional Aboriginal culture, and everyone is invited to join.
-There are craft and food vendors on site, and stations where visitors can drop by to learn about different aspects of Aboriginal culture.
+It celebrates drumming, dancing and other elements of traditional Indigenous culture, and everyone is invited to join.
+There are craft and food vendors on site, and stations where visitors can drop by to learn about different aspects of Indigenous culture.

-The University of Waterloo Directions program invites Aboriginal students in Grades 9 through 12 to spend four days living in a St. Paul’s residence at Waterloo.
-You’ll attend a science-and-technology conference that focuses on the spiritual, emotional, mental, and physical teachings of the medicine wheel.
-You’ll also attend various hands-on workshops, sit in on special university-level lectures, and tour related faculties.
+The University of Waterloo Directions program invites Indigenous students in Grades 9 through 12 to spend four days living in a St. Paul’s residence at Waterloo.
+You’ll attend a science and technology conference that focuses on the spiritual, emotional, mental and physical teachings of the medicine wheel.
+You’ll also attend various hands-on workshops, sit in on special university-level lectures and tour related faculties.
 Most of all, you’ll get a glimpse of what postsecondary education consists of and has to offer you.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find further information about student life at Waterloo.
+In this section you will find further information about student life at Waterloo.

-Waterloo’s Orientation is your introduction to the academic, social, and community aspects of university life.
-This week-long event during the start of the school year connects you to the university community, your faculty, your residence or off-campus society and, most importantly, other students.
+Waterloo’s Orientation is your introduction to the academic, social and community aspects of university life.
+This week-long event at the start of the school year connects you to the university community, your faculty, your residence or off-campus society and, most importantly, other students.

 Clubs and Societies

-The Aboriginal Student Association (ASA) hosts events for the Aboriginal student community to celebrate heritage and promote awareness.
-The association welcomes all learners on Waterloo campus to join and expand their knowledge on Aboriginal culture.
+The Indigenous Student Association (ISA) hosts events for the Indigenous student community to celebrate heritage and promote awareness.
+The association welcomes all learners on the Waterloo campus to join and expand their knowledge on Indigenous culture.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation week and student clubs.
 At Waterloo, you are represented by the Federation of Students (FEDS).

-Waterloo is home to the Warriors varsity sports that range from basketball, badminton and curling, to hockey, squash, and volleyball.
-The Waterloo Warriors participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Get more information on varsity athletics at Waterloo including try-out dates.
+Waterloo is home to the Warriors varsity sports that range from basketball, badminton and curling, to hockey, squash and volleyball.
+The Waterloo Warriors participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
+Find more information on varsity athletics at Waterloo, including try-out dates.

 Recreation and Intramurals

-Waterloo offers recreational sports and leagues regardless of your skill level.
-Recreational sports include hockey, dodgeball, and ultimate Frisbee.
+Waterloo offers recreational sports and leagues that you can participate in regardless of your skill level.
+Recreational sports include hockey, dodgeball and ultimate Frisbee.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.